Do People Really Deserve Something? Here's Alia Bhatt's Take On The Subject!

 - Attracting Luck After Dating Alia Bhatt?
 Ranbir Kapoor Talks About Going To Hollywood!

 The young and bubbly Alia Bhatt has always been experimental in her career and her brave choices have churned out to be superhits at the box office.
-Her latest movie Raazi received rave reviews from all corners and she's one of the most sought after actress in Bollywood at the moment.
+Her latest movie Raazi received rave reviews from all corners and she's one of the most sought-after actresses in Bollywood at the moment.
 However, all these things don't matter to Alia Bhatt, as she stated to DNA that if a person believes he or she deserves something, that is when the problems begin as it leads to arrogance.

 "The minute you start believing that you deserve this, then there's a problem.
 If you deserve something, you'll get it.
 We shouldn't try and control things.
 I can't let that affect my choices.
 I'll neither undervalue nor overvalue myself because there's a certain arrogance that comes along with it.
 Sometimes you do it for the right reasons, sometimes you don't."
 That's such a sensible thought by Alia Bhatt here, isn't it?
-She certainly see's things in a very different perspective.
+She certainly sees things from a very different perspective.

 On Pay Parity In Bollywood